SuperOfficeDocs/superoffice-docs/docs/en/admin/user-management/learn/screen/index.md

 * In the **User groups** tab, you can see which users belong to the different user groups.

 > [!NOTE]
 > Changes you make in the **Users** screen do not come into effect until you click **Save** at the bottom of the screen, and confirm that you want to save the changes in the dialog that then appears.
-If you click **Cancel**, you will lose all changes you have made in this screen since your last save.
+If you click **Cancel**, you will lose all changes you have made in this screen  your last save.

 ## What would you like to do now?